videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/getting-started.md

 slug: getting-started
 ---

 Prebuilt SDK is an easy-to-use video meeting SDK.
-Embed video meetings into an application or website with the API allowing your team to build faster and ship more often.
+Embed video meetings into your application with the API allowing your team to build faster and ship more often.

 ## Steps